 The portrait shows slightly smiling Catherine looking straight out of it.
 Paul decided not to use any background grandeur presenting her royal role.

-Illuminations was commissioned by the National Portrait Gallery to make a short film with the artist Paul Emsley working in his studio on his painting of the Duchess of Cambridge in November 2012.
+Illuminations were commissioned by the National Portrait Gallery to make a short film with the artist Paul Emsley working in his studio on his painting of the Duchess of Cambridge in November 2012.

-Duchess saw the portrait first time at a family gathering and immediately liked it.
+The Duchess of Cambridge saw the portrait first time at a family gathering and immediately liked it.
 She remarked, “I thought it was brilliant.
 It’s just amazing.
 Absolutely brilliant“.
 She specifically liked how Paul captured her mouth and nose.

-Contrary to Duchess’ praise, most of the reception of the portrait was negative some calling it horrible and catastrophic.
+Contrary to The Duchess’ praise, most of the reception of the portrait was negative some calling it horrible and catastrophic.
 Many renowned art critics criticized the portrait declaring that it lacks context.
-Despite its mixed critical reception, Duchess and Prince William were believed to be delighted with the painting.
+Despite its mixed critical reception, The Duchess of Cambridge and Prince William were believed to be delighted with the painting.

 I personally like the portrait very much.
-I am not an artist so cannot go into the details of artistic sphere, but I believe that it portraits Catherine’s persona perfectly.
-There was no royal pomps in the background to overshadow the portrait.
-Its simply Catherine.
+I am not an artist so cannot go into the details of the artistic sphere, but I believe that it portraits Catherine’s persona perfectly.
+There were no royal pomps in the background to overshadow the portrait.
+It’s simply Catherine.
 When you look at the portrait you are looking at the person herself only.